dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 - [ ] We brought up our app in an attached state so the innards of the container are still waiting for commands in the terminal.
 Press `Ctrl + C` to stop the containers.

 - [ ]

+WHAT STEP IS THE BEST PLAVE TO PUT THIS BLURB?

+**This part is important, please read.** Remember how I mentioned that Docker uses up quite a bit of memory when you forget to clean up after yourself?
+Well the volumes that you have been using in these containers are a chief culprite. **After messing around with Docker for the first time, I accumulated like 3 gigabytes of volumes on my machine.
+Oops. **Don't be like me.
+Clean up your volumes**

+- [ ] Remove ALL your containers using `docker rm -f <container-names>`

+- [ ] Run the command `docker volume ls` to see all the volumes on your machine.
+Despite the fact that they there are no containers on your machine anymore, the volumes are left behind.
+There are some strategies you can use to clean these up:

+- Use the -v option when using the `docker rm <container-name>` command.
+This will delete any volumes associated with the container you are deleting.

+- Use `docker volume prune` This will remove any dangling volumes that are not currently associated with  a container. this command will ask you to confirm that you want to do this and then tell you how much memory it freed up.
+It's usually quite a bit!

+- Useing the `--rm` option when spinning up containers with the `docker run` command will not only remove the container when it it stopped, but it will also remove it's volume!
+The more you know.

+- [ ] TALK ABOUT USING THE -V OPTION WITH DOCKER COMPOSE DOWN.

+- [ ] Run the command `docker volume prune` to

+#### Things we've learned:

+- `docker volume ls`
+- `docker voulme prune`